SudhamshM/istio-setup/README.md

    - Run `kubectl label ns default istio-injection=enabled`
    - Delete current manifest application and re-run the apply command
    - Verify 2 containers are there for each pod (extra container is for envoy proxy)
+5. Install addons and monitoring tools
+   - Get them from istio [here.](https://istio.io/latest/docs/ops/integrations/)
+   - Test with Kiali dashboard locally
+* Make sure the `app: <NAME>` label exists in the manifest to visualize in Kiali